 This was a chance for the first applause, leading into the intermission.

-While keeping it almost entirely at p / pp level, Igor Levit played the F sharp major prelude with generous agogics in the melody line and its rich set of semiquaver melismas.
-As a composition, the 4-voice fugue feels like a lesson, an exemplary piece—but Levit presented it as harmonious, organic piece, full of expression and life.
-In the center, it briefly reaches f/ff, then it retracts again, ending in pp—and Levit formed it all into a single, big arch.
+While keeping it almost entirely at p / pp level, Igor Levit played the F♯ major prelude with generous agogics in the melody line and its rich set of semiquaver melismas.
+As a composition, the 4-voice fugue feels like a lesson, an exemplary piece.
+However, Levit presented it as harmonious, organic piece, full of expression and life.
+In the center, it briefly reaches f/ff, then it retracts again, ending in pp. And Levit formed it all into a single, big arch.

 With its sudden tremolo beginning, the very beginning appears menacing (almost like Schubert’s “Erlkönig” in Liszt’s transcription for piano).
 However, very soon, the tremoli retract into the “underground”, the atmosphere rather expresses forlornness, solitude.
 To me, it felt like a mix between “Le gibet” from “Gaspard de la nuit” by Maurice Ravel (1875 – 1937) and a little bit of “Chanson de la folle au bord de la mer” from “Préludes“, op.31, by Charles-Valentin Alkan (1813 – 1888).
 Interesting music, for sure, and well-played!
 The fugue brings quite a contrast: initially pp, mellow, flowing, building up to several climaxes, f, mf, and finally ff, ultimately diminuendo into ppp, ann kept in a harmonious, organic flow.